 Kirby House was the year-round, primary residence of its owners: James & Nellie Kirby.
 Jim was already wealthy when he bought the land for his new home.
 He was not just building a house, but an entire “dream” estate.

-The first thing to be constructed was the the lake: Jim patented the design for the lake filtration system the same year he bought the land.
+The first thing to be constructed was the lake: Jim patented the design for the lake filtration system in 1919, the same year he bought the land.
 As the basin of the lake began filling, work began on the construction of the house.
 Timber was felled on the property to be used in the construction.
 Spring water from the hill behind the house was piped in.